masaori335/trafficserver/doc/developer-guide/cache-architecture/data-structures.en.rst

    .. member:: off_t size

-   .. member:: int num_vols
+   .. member:: int num_stripes

-      Number of stripes(:class:`Stripe`) contained in this volume
+      Number of :class:`Stripe` contained in this volume

-   .. member:: Stripe** vols
+   .. member:: Stripe** stripes

-      :class:`Stripe` represents a single stripe in the disk. vols contains all the stripes this volume is made up of
+      :class:`Stripe` represents a single stripe in the disk.
+This contains all the stripes this volume is made up of

-   .. member:: DiskStripe** disk_vols
+   .. member:: DiskStripe** disk_stripes

-      disk_vols contain references to the disks of all the stripes in this volume
+      This contain references to the disks of all the stripes in this volume

    .. member:: LINK<CacheVol> link